On-Page SEO for Framer Site Speed: Best Practices

 Not Updating Meta Tags for New Pages

-Many site owners forget to customise meta titles and descriptions when adding new pages, leading to duplicate metadata issues that can harm search rankings.
+Many site owners forget to customize meta titles and descriptions when adding new pages, leading to duplicate metadata issues that can harm search rankings.
 Google deprioritises pages with identical or missing meta descriptions.

 Fix: